symbolic-labs-pub/freedom-that-lasts/docs/press_kit/README.md

 Eligibility criteria are not bureaucratic details.
 They are **the rules of the game written into reality**.
 They must treasure your **collective aspects**.

 Define them precisely.

 Know that much will depend on them in practice.

 Remember that they can be changed—but never without consequences.

 A system that selects capability rather than promises will behave differently from one that rewards theater.
 Choose accordingly.

+There is a profound ground truth of all evidence: they must have a unit.

 ---